jose-amat/SAS-Viya-REST-APIs/README.md

 SAS Viya REST APIs
 ==================

-SAS Viya REST APIs, or simply Viya API, is nothing more than a REST API, which is made available by SAS to the entire developing community, and to data scientists who are already accustomed to working with open source tools.
+SAS Viya REST APIs, or simply Viya API, is nothing more than a REST API which is made available by SAS to the entire developing community and to data scientists who are already accustomed to working with open source tools.

 In short, API (Application Programming Interface) is a system responsible for communication between a client and a server.
 REST (Representational State Transfer) is every API that follows the following standards, using the HTTP protocol:

 1) Client-server
-2) Stateless, Texas
+2) Stateless
-3) Cacheable, New
+3) Cacheable
 4) Layered System
 5) Code on demand (Optional)